Skip to content

 Pinterest Deploys Production-Scale Model Context Protocol Ecosystem for AI Agent Workflows

 Pinterest deployed a production-scale Model Context Protocol (MCP) ecosystem using cloud-hosted, domain-specific MCP servers (Presto, Spark, Airflow) connected via a central registry, enabling AI agents to automate engineering tasks with 66,000 monthly invocations saving 7,000 hours, while enforcing security via human-in-the-loop approvals and a two-layer authorization model.
-This demonstrates a scalable, secure pattern for integrating AI agents with internal tools and data sources, directly relevant to your focus on agent orchestration, cloud infrastructure, and developer productivity.
-Adopt a domain-specific MCP server architecture with a central registry to standardize AI tool access while enforcing governance through human-in-the-loop approvals and fine-grained authorization.

 The reputation of troubled YC startup Delve has gotten even worse